mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 it has a virtual monopoly on large–scale freighting and passenger

 (^24) TTTHHEHEE T TTHHIRDHIIRRDD I IIMMPERIUMMPPEERRIIUUMM travel.
-Tukera’s assets range from huge bulk freighters and impressive liners to specialized fast couriers and mid–sized mail ships.
+Tukera's assets range from huge bulk freighters and impressive liners to specialized fast couriers and mid–sized mail ships.
-The firm’s revenue mostly comes from regular, dependable routes rather than speculative trade.
-Where Sharurshid has ships to enable it to trade, Tukera’s vessels are the main source of its prosperity.
+The firm's revenue mostly comes from regular, dependable routes rather than speculative trade.
+Where Sharurshid has ships to enable it to trade, Tukera's vessels are the main source of its prosperity.
 Tukera protects its assets, personnel and interests quite aggressively.
 Most ships are armed and carry a well–trained security detail.
 Tukera also operates a number of starports or sections of larger